 Fight, along with some of the inspirations behind the storyline and

-special and epic it was to see Final Fight icons like Guy, Sodom,
+special and epic it was to see Final Fight veterans like Guy, Sodom,

 Rolento, Cody, Hugo Andore, Maki, and others make their big fighting game

-debuts into the Street Fighter universe.
+debuts into the Street Fighter universe (after many years of those characters not appearing in anything).
 It was first revealed in Street

 Fighter Alpha (1995) that Street Fighter and Final Fight